Smithsonian/ngeht-challenge-content/content/challenge1.md

 title: Analysis Challenge #1
 slug: challenge1

 Welcome to the first ngEHT analysis challenge.
-The primary objective of this first challenge is to set up a framework for the generation of synthetic ngEHT data based on theoretical source models, and to conduct the organized submission and cross-comparison of reconstruction results from multiple teams.
-This challenge includes two static total-intensity source models (SgrA* and M87), and a simulated observation using a hypothetical ngEHT array including the current EHT and 10 additional stations.
-Participants are requested to submit image reconstructions by June 30th to the ngEHT challenge website -- see below for details.
+The primary objectives of this first challenge are to set up a framework for the generation of synthetic ngEHT data based on theoretical source models, to conduct the organized submission and cross-comparison of reconstruction results from multiple people, and to get a first idea of the benefits and challenges of ngEHT datasets as compared to the current EHT.

+We invite participants to submit image reconstructions from a total of eight synthetic datasets.
+Additionally, results from any non-imaging analysis are also welcome, as well as an evaluation on the challenge.
+This challenge includes two static total-intensity source models (SgrA* and M87), and simulated observations a two frequencies (230 and 345 GHz) using a hypothetical ngEHT array including the current EHT and 10 additional stations (ngeht_ref1 and eht_2022).
+Participants are requested to submit image reconstructions by July 16th to the ngEHT challenge website -- see below for details and instructions.
 Please note that unless otherwise specified, all source models and data products should be kept proprietary among those currently invited to participate in the challenge, which includes all EHT Collaboration members.

 ## Table of Contents